Skip to content

 Gut motility changes

-Endometriosis is a chronic inflammatory disease that elevates cytokines and immune mediators throughout the body — not just in the pelvis.1 This systemic inflammation can increase intestinal permeability (sometimes called "leaky gut"), allowing bacterial byproducts like lipopolysaccharide (LPS) to cross the gut lining and trigger further immune activation.
-Research suggests this creates a vicious cycle: pelvic inflammation disrupts the gut, and gut disruption worsens pelvic inflammation.6
+Endometriosis is a chronic inflammatory disease that elevates cytokines and immune mediators throughout the body — not just in the pelvis.
+This systemic inflammation can increase intestinal permeability (sometimes called “leaky gut”), allowing bacterial byproducts like lipopolysaccharide (LPS) to cross the gut lining and trigger further immune activation.
+A pilot case-control study found significantly higher plasma LPS levels in women with endometriosis than in controls, supporting the idea that the intestinal barrier is more permeable in endo.
+Once bacterial products like LPS enter the bloodstream, they trigger systemic inflammation and immune activation, creating a feedback loop: inflammation damages the gut barrier, more bacterial products cross through, and more inflammation follows.
+Pelvic inflammation disrupts the gut, and gut disruption worsens pelvic inflammation.

 Surgery and adhesions

 Pelvic and abdominal surgeries — including laparoscopic excision for endometriosis — can create adhesions (bands of scar tissue) that kink or partially obstruct the small intestine.
-The ACG Clinical Guideline on SIBO identifies post-surgical adhesions and anatomical changes as established risk factors for bacterial overgrowth.3 One study found that 37.6% of patients with a history of abdominal surgery tested positive for SIBO, compared with 13.3% of controls.3 This doesn’t mean you should avoid necessary surgery — it means post-surgical gut health deserves attention.
+The ACG Clinical Guideline on SIBO identifies post-surgical adhesions and anatomical changes as established risk factors for bacterial overgrowth.
+Research consistently documents meaningfully higher SIBO prevalence after abdominal surgery compared with non-surgical controls.
+This doesn’t mean you should avoid necessary surgery — it means post-surgical gut health deserves attention.

 Hormonal factors